How to Use This Calculator

 Enter Total Account Balance

-Input the total amount of money you have in your retirement account at the time you plan to start withdrawals.
+Input the total amount of money in your retirement account at the time you plan to start withdrawals.

 Specify Annual Withdrawal Amount

-Provide the fixed amount of money you intend to withdraw from your account each year during retirement.
+Provide the fixed amount you intend to withdraw each year during retirement.

 Input Annual Interest Rate

-Enter the expected average annual rate of return on the remaining balance of your retirement account during your withdrawal phase.
+Enter the expected average annual rate of return on your remaining balance during the withdrawal phase.

 Define Number of Years to Withdraw